I’m so excited to be back at The CSI Project to share a fun project using one of my favorite things:

 I ADORED the way it worked.

-CuttingEdge Stencils make it so easy for you to line it up and keep going and the stencil works like a dream.
+CuttingEdge Stencils make it so easy for you to line it up and keep going and the

 I had no problem with the paint seeping as long as I was careful to hold it down along the edges I was painting.